-DEP will manage and fund the study, which will begin in April 2013 and is expected to take 12 to 14 months.
-The study proposal, summary and sampling and quality assurance plans are posted at www.dep.state.pa.us at the "Oil and Gas Development Radiation Study" banner #4 at the top of the front page.
+DEP will manage and fund the study, which began on April 15, 2013 and is expected to take 12 to 14 months.
+The study proposal, summary and sampling and quality assurance plans are posted at www.dep.state.pa.us at the "Oil and Gas Development Radiation Study" button at the top of the front page (scroll right to find it).